 We provide educational information to schools, history groups, and are regularly asked to contribute/take part in radio/television programmes on the subject.

-We currently have over 1300 members worldwide and membership is constantly increasing.
+We have members worldwide.
 Why don’t you join us!

 PATRONS